 - 1. Light the appliance.
-Set the slide control to the maximum burning position and leave for one minute. - 2.
-Set the control to the Low burning position.
-Isolate the gas supply at the inlet 'T' connector.
-The pilot and main burner will go out.
+Set the control knob to the HIGH position and leave for one minute. - 2.
+Turn back to OFF to extinguish the pilot.
 Note the time when the pilot goes out.
 Listen for a snap sound at the gas tap.
 Note the time when the sound is heard.
-This sound is caused by an electromagnetic valve shutting off the gas supply through the tap.
-The valve is located in the body of the tap.
-The valve should operate within 60 seconds of the pilot going out.
-If the valve does not operate within this time limit do not allow the appliance to be used until the fault has been corrected.
-This monitoring system must not be adjusted, bypassed or put out of operation.
+This sound is caused by an electromagnetic valve shutting off the gas supply through © Baxi Heating U.K. Limited 2010.